mattmajestic/web3CMS/README.md

 - Enable crypto/defi functions to aid running your business 🎬
 - Example: Invoice in 80% cash = 20% crypto
 - Create a flexible Python based Business Management Services framework for Small to Medium sized businesses
+- GPT style AI Chat to talk to your business analytics

 ## SDLC LifeCycle: Dev 🚝